German prosecutor on McCann case says naming of suspect is legal formality

 Brueckner's lawyer, Friedrich Fuelscher, declined to comment on the case, saying that the move by Portuguese authorities was merely to halt the statute of limitations.

-British police declined on Friday to make a statement on the case.
+British police declined on Friday to make a statement on the case but McCann's parents said they were being kept informed of developments.

+"We welcome the news that the Portuguese authorities have declared a German man an "arguido" in relation to the disappearance of our beloved daughter Madeleine.
+This reflects progress in the investigation, being conducted by the Portuguese, German and British authorities," Kate and Gerry McCann said in a statement.

+"Even though the possibility may be slim, we have not given up hope that Madeleine is still alive and we will be reunited with her."

 FACTBOX-The 15-year hunt for missing British girl Madeleine McCann

-(Reporting by Maria Sheahan in Berlin and Catarina Demony in Lisbon, additional reporting by Matthias Bähr in Berlin, writing by Aislinn Laing, Editing by William Maclean)
+(Reporting by Maria Sheahan in Berlin and Catarina Demony in Lisbon, additional reporting by Matthias Bähr in Berlin and Alistair Smout in London, writing by Aislinn Laing, Editing by William Maclean)

 ((Aislinn.Laing@thomsonreuters.com; +34 673627924;))